elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 import_config "#{config_env()}.exs"
 ```

 One of the functions implemented by the `DashSplitter` library is `split/1`.
 This function aims to separate a string received via a parameter into a certain number of parts.
-The character used as a separator in `split/1` is always `"-"` and the number of parts the string is split into is defined globally by the *Application Environment*.
+The character used as a separator in `split/1` is always `"-"` and the number of parts the string is split into is defined globally by the application environment.
 This value is retrieved by the `split/1` function by calling `Application.fetch_env!/2`, as shown next:

 ```elixir
 defmodule DashSplitter do